NookieAI/PS4-Game-Scraper/README.md

 ---

-A WindowsMac and Linux desktop app for browsing and finding PS4 game downloads.
+A Windows, Mac and Linux desktop app for browsing and finding PS4 game downloads.
 Browse a library of 2000+ titles, search by name, and open game detail modals showing region variants, firmware compatibility, mirror links, passwords, and language info - all fetched live so links are always current.

 ---